 The decommissioning cost was established considering activities such as pre-decommissioning, facility shutdown, safe enclosure or entombment, dismantling, waste processing, storage and disposal, site infrastructure and operation, conventional dismantling, demolition and site restoration, fuel and nuclear material expenditures, and the asset recovery.
-Costing model for Cernavoda Units 1&2 Decommissioning Plan was developed using the computer code OMEGA, as the universal tool for evaluation and optimization of decommissioning costs for nuclear installations, with any extent of systems and structures and with any radiological situation at the shutdown.
-The calculation structure is based on NEA/IAEA/EC Report No.7088 "International Structure for Decommissioning Costing of Nuclear Installations" 2012, blue book, (ISDC), by extending the generic ISDC levels to lower levels, using several levels of ISDC templates.
+Costing model for CNE Cernavoda Units 1&2 Decommissioning Plan was developed using the computer code OMEGA, as the universal tool for evaluation and optimization of decommissioning costs for nuclear installations, with any extent of systems and structures and with any radiological situation at the shutdown.
+The calculation structure is based on NEA/IAEA/EC Report No.7088 "International Structure for Decommissioning Costing of Nuclear Installations" 2012, blue book,

+(ISDC), by extending the generic ISDC levels to lower levels, using several levels of ISDC templates.
 Executive calculation structures are generated automatically by the code based on the facility inventory database and ISDC templates.

 In Romania the nuclear license holder contributes to the decommissioning funds and has to ensure that appropriate material and financial arrangements are in place for decommissioning, by the time they are needed.
 Government Ordinance 11/2003 stipulates the creation of the financial resources for radioactive waste management and decommissioning of the nuclear installations and establishes obligations for each radioactive waste producer to make annual contributions to those funds.
-The amounts of the annual contributions are proposed by the Ministry of Economy and approved by a Governmental Decision.
 The Governmental Decision no. 1080/2007 regarding the set up and management of the financial resources necessary for the safe management of radioactive waste and decommissioning of nuclear and radiological installations stipulates the creation of two separate funds: one for used fuel and radioactive waste disposal, and one for the decommissioning of the nuclear facilities.